NeiloDull/2019-EAS/Rscript_analysis.md

 #Education: comparisons to 2018 42.6% BA, 30.4% MA, 14.4% PhD, 12% other college, 0.7% Non-College

 #Education: disciplines (bar)
+#? how to plot the "TRUE' of each altogether?

 #All disciplines are in logic class, convert to factor?
 logical_vars <- lapply(EAS, class) == "logical"
 EAS[, logical_vars] <- lapply(EAS[, logical_vars], as.factor)